djbrieck/brieckspro/content/posts/IHG_CaptivePortal_stuck/index.md

 5. Clicked the TCP/IP Tab

-6. Found  what the router IP was on the IHG Connected Wifi, copied that down.
+6. Found  what the router IP was on the IHG Connected Wi-Fi, copied that down.
     ![image macOS 10.13 System Preferences Network pane showing with red arrow pointing to field Router address ](images/SystemPreferencesNetworkRouteIP.png)

 7. Opened [ungoogled Chromium](https://ungoogled-software.github.io/), pasted in the IP, hit enter.

 8. The IHG Portal page loaded in the browser window, and it finally took the access code.

-9. Tried loading another web site and internet was finally working...
+9. Tried loading another website and internet was finally working...